Skip to main content

 Currently, SBC operates a mixed fleet of more than 100 vehicles consisting of large goods vehicles, vans, tractors, mowers, road sweepers, plant, and small utility vehicles.

-Almost the entire fleet currently runs on white diesel fuel.
-However, things have started to change with three new electric vans in the fleet since 2023.
+Almost the entire fleet currently ran on white diesel fuel until 2024.
+However, things have started to change with six new electric vans in the fleet since 2023.

 SBC Fleet - Total annual CO2e emissions per type of vehicle (2023)

-Cars and small vans, in turn, are responsible for nearly 22.3% of fleet-related SBC emissions, with minivans and panel vans the most relevant.
+Before October 2024, cars and small vans, in turn, were responsible for nearly 22.3% of fleet-related SBC emissions, with minivans and panel vans the most relevant.

 As part of its Climate Change Strategy, the Council has developed a pathway to decarbonise its fleet.
 This pathway includes the switch from diesel to an ultra-low carbon biofuel, as soon as possible, and using Battery Electric Vehicles (BEVs) as the preferred replacement option for cars and small vans (from 2025 onwards) and light-duty (from 2027 onwards), and Zero Emissions Vehicles (ZEVs) of different available and cost-efficient technologies (such as BEVs or Hydrogen Fuel Cell Electric Vehicles) for Heavy Good Vehicles (HGVs) from 2027.